-They also complain that their men don’t talk to them about what they want from the relationship: they are expected to “just know.”
-So I decided, openly, to ask a group of young African men to give me four things they wish their women just knew.
-Here are the top four points we came up with:
+My girlfriends tell me all the time that they are not exactly sure if they are doing the things when it comes to their relationships.
+They complain that their significant other seldomly talk to them about what they want from the relationship; they are often expected to “just know.”
+So I decided to ask a group of young African men to give me four things they wish their women “just knew”.
+Here are the top four points they noted:

 1. The African Man would like a little romance